0x27/relaycheck/README.md

 ## Contact
 If for some arbritary reason you want to contact me, see [my contact details and stuff][contact].

+## Changes
+26-03-2015: Added 'start' command to start tor relays if they are down.
+26-03-2015: Added 'version' command to check tor versions that are running.

 [jsonlinter]: http://jsonformatter.curiousconcept.com/
 [asciinema]: https://asciinema.org/a/17999